SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

 Global Orgs
 -----------

-By default, ``cci org connect`` stores the OAuth credentials for connected orgs in a *project specific* keychain.
-These credentials ensure that an org connected in Project A's directory isn't accessible when you're working in Project B's directory.
+By default, ``cci org connect`` stores the OAuth credentials for connected orgs in a *project-specific* keychain.
+Using a project-specific keychain means that an org connected in Project A's directory isn't available when you're working in Project B's directory.

 Connect an org and make it available to *all* CumulusCI projects on your computer by passing the ``--global-org`` flag.